Spain: Risk Assessment

 Business Climate Rating

 - Important reforms (labor market, banking sector, bankruptcy law, etc.)

-- High private and public debt, very negative international investment position
+- High private and public debt, highly negative international investment position

 - Dual labor market, high structural unemployment

 - Large quota of small, low-productivity companies

 - Fragmented and polarized political landscape, territorial unity threatened by the Catalan independence movement